 Post-employment benefits.
 The Group operates a number of defined benefit plans and the fair values of the recognized plan assets and liabilities are based upon statistical and actuarial calculations.
-The measurement of the net defined benefit obligation is particularly sensitive to changes in the discount rate and expected mortality.
-The actuarial assumptions used may differ materially from actual results due to changes in market and economic conditions, longer or shorter life spans of participants, and other changes in the factors being assessed.
+Key estimates are required for the measurement of the net defined benefit obligation, which is particularly sensitive to changes in the discount rate and expected mortality.
+The actuarial assumptions used for those estimates may differ materially from actual results due to changes in market and economic conditions, longer or shorter life spans of participants, and other changes in the factors being assessed.
 These differences could impact on the defined benefit plan assets or liabilities recognized in the balance sheet in future periods.

 Legal.
 The Group provides for anticipated legal settlement costs when there is a probable outflow of resources that can be reliably estimated.
 Where no reliable estimate can be made, no provision is recorded and contingent liabilities are disclosed where material.
-The status of significant legal cases is disclosed in Additional Information.
-These estimates consider the specific circumstances of each legal case and relevant legal advice, and are inherently judgmental due to the highly complex nature of legal cases.
+The status of significant legal cases is included as Additional Information.
+These estimates consider the specific circumstances of each legal case and relevant legal advice, and are inherently uncertain due to the highly complex nature of legal cases.
 The estimates could change substantially over time as new facts emerge and each legal case progresses.